Ethben1987/Jobbot/README.md

 Our AI searches these platforms and many more to find the best opportunities for you

-AI-powered search across 32+ job boards • Advanced filters • Save searches
+AI-powered search across 1100+ global job boards • Advanced filters • Save searches

 i am still tuning it, feel free to use it as per your convienience.